 Water QualityWater Services

-The City of Richmond's Water Service Department, together with the GVRD, strives to provide consistent and high-quality water to our customers.
-We endeavour to provide water that meets and exceeds the Health Act with clean, clear water that is free of unpleasant tastes or odours.
+The City of Richmond's Water Services section, together with the Metro Vancouver, strives to provide consistent and high-quality water to our customers by providing water quality that meets and exceeds the Drinking Water Protection Act (DWPA).

 Water Flushing Program

-Annual flushing of the water distribution system is important as it allows accumulated silts and organic matter to be flushed out of the watermain.
+Annual flushing of the water distribution system is important as it allows accumulated silts and organic matter to be flushed out of the water main.
 Sediments reduce the effectiveness of disinfectants (chlorine) used to fight the growth of bacteria in the water system.
-By removing sediments, we can reduce the level of chlorine used to disinfect the water.

-To ensure the City's water is safe and meets acceptable standards, our crews collect drinking water samples each week from 39 locations in the water distribution network.
-Over the course of a year, approximately 2000 water samples are collected and tested for microbiological, organic and inorganic contaminants which may affect the health of water users.
-The majority of samples are negative, however, if there is evidence of bacteria, the system is flushed and rechlorinated and further samples are taken to ensure that bacteria has been eliminated.
+To ensure the City's water is safe and meets acceptable standards, our crews collect drinking water samples each week from 40 locations within the water distribution network.
+Over the course of a year, over 2,000 water samples are collected and tested for microbiological, organic and inorganic contaminants which may affect the health of water users.
+If there is evidence of bacteria, the system is flushed and re-chlorinated and further samples are taken to ensure that bacteria has been eliminated.

-If you notice discolouring, odour or taste problems with your water, please contact the Water Services Foreman at 604-270-8721.
+If you notice discolouring, odour or taste problems with your water, please contact 604-270-8721